Utility Monitoring Central

 Hardware Links Websites that have other information on these decoders are presented here

-Readers - These are units that usually have their own display, in the form of a LCD readout.
-These kinds of units have been on the market for many years.
-Sadly, though, for many people just starting out in the digital hobby, these units become rather out of date for their time.
+Readers and Discontinued Units - Readers are units that usually have their own display, in the form of a LCD readout.
+These units are very much out of date.
 They don't have any upgrade path, so new modes cannot be added.
-There still are some being sold on the market, and the potential users should be aware of this rather big pitfall.
+There still are some being sold on the used market, and unless you have a specific need, there are better (software based) solutions.

 Send a message to the maintainer of this website : umc at chace dash ortiz dot org